ArnavDespande/CDCL_solver/README.md

 This can be run on a Linux machine with python installed: cat <CNF_file>.cnf | ./run_ad_DPLL.sh Windows machines with python can run it by running: cat <CNF_file>.cnf | python ad_DPLL.py

-Evaluation directories simple_out, medium_out, hard_out can be found in the "evaluation" folder.
+Evaluation directories simple_out, medium_out, hard_out can be found in the "Evaluation" folder.

 I consent to having my solver and name be included in the evaluation page.